rohanprabhu/kotlin-dsl-gradle-jooq-plugin/README.md

         }
     }

-**NOTE** Since `CustomType` directive is now deprecated in jooq, no conviniece functions are provided for the same, but you can still use it if you wish using:
+**NOTE** Since `CustomType` directive is now deprecated in jooq, no convenience functions are provided for the same, but you can still use it if you wish using:

     database {
         customTypes = listOf(... construct your list here ...)